pexip/pexkit-sdk/iOS/README.md

 resolution as older devices e.g. iPhone 5 will struggle with the higher resolutions.

+## Releasing to the app store

+The SDK called PexKit-SDK-<date> contains symbols to allow you to run your apps on the iOS simulators.
+This cannot be used to submit to the app store.
+When submitting your final app, please rebuild using the PexKit-Release-SDK.
+The content is identical but the i386 and x86_64 symbols have been removed.

 ## Changelog

  - 7.4.15 (PexKit-SDK-2016-01-13_v7.4.15) : Ignore cache-control for API requests